balazsnemeth/balazsnemeth.github.io/typescript-rest-service.html.md

     }

     onDeleteShop(shop: Shop) {
-        // Data Driven: the cache will be updated, as a result `cityShops$` will immediately be changed, no need to wait for Promises. this.cityShopsService.deleteShop(this.city.id, shop.id);
+        // Data Driven: the cache will be updated, so `cityShops$` will "stream" the changes, no need to wait for Promises. this.cityShopsService.deleteShop(this.city.id, shop.id);
     }